janahofmann/janahofmann.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track faculty at [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org).
+I am a tenure-track faculty at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org).
 I am interested in formal reasoning about relational security properties like noninterference (also called hyperproperties).
 I develop specification languages, verification and synthesis algorithms, as well as modeling and testing techniques.
 In particular, I work on principled methods to detect, model, and prevent information leakage through microarchtectural side channels.

 Previously, I was a researcher at [Azure Research, Microsoft](https://www.microsoft.com/en-us/research/group/azure-research/), where I worked on detection mechanisms and defenses for microarchitectural side-channels.